 Posted on: 30-10-2012 | By: technology | In: Windows Phone 8

 As you all surely know, and if you do not know and I tell you that's why I'm here, the brand new SDK for Windows Phone 8 is only possible to install it on machines with 64-bit operating systems.

 What is the reason?, Well, surely will be many, but one of them is that the new emulator to test our applications, it is not an emulator to use as we had in Windows Phone 7.5, but an image SO virtualized through Hyper-V technology and Microsoft technology is only compatible with 64-bit systems as you can see on your requirements .

 This to me means a great advantage over previous versions emulator.
-On the one hand gives it greater stability and better performance, on the other hand throwing various emulators while a rather more easily than before homework is done, the management of images from our Windows Phone emulated are now manageable and not as before they were a single file and sometimes we had to stick with the session files that were hanged and others ...
+On the one hand gives it greater stability and greater performance, moreover throwing various emulators while a rather more easily than before homework is done, the image management of our Windows Phone emulated are now manageable and not as before they were a single file and sometimes we had to stick with the session files that were hanged and others ...

 Go the first on the forehead, Visual Studio warns me kindly that you may not have enabled in the BIOS support for hardware virtualization necessary to launch Hyper-V and therefore the emulator.

 But first serious test whether our system is capable of running Hyper-V and if we have the hardware required to do so.
 I remind you that we need our machines run the Hardware-assisted virtualization , SLAT (Second Level Address Translation) and DEP (hardware-based Data Execution Prevention).

 If this sounds like a Chinese and have no clue what I'm talking the best is unburden this small Microsoft utility called Coreinfo to check all these requirements.

 Just after unburden Coreinfo, run it on the command line with administrator, with the-v

 C: \> Coreinfo.exe-v

 This will show us a range of data capabilities of our processor.